In "dream city" for Syria refugees, hope of return dims

 Only rows of tattered laundry and a playground swarming with children break up the endless rows of identical houses.

-Residents also try to personalize their new homes.
+Residents also try to personalise their new homes.
 Black graffiti labels one road the "Conqueror of Assad Street", other homes cluster around an intersection dubbed "Freedom Square".

 As some 9,000 inhabitants already in Kilis settle in for a long stay, a new pace of daily life emerges.